HotDog640/roblox-role-dropdown/README.md

 ## Disclaimers
 - This code is written in ES6 syntax.
 This may not work on older browsers.
 As far as I'm aware, if you use a modern version of Chrome, Edge, Firefox, or Opera; you should be fine.
 - This should work fine in tandem with BTRoblox and Roblox+, though, this has not been thoroughly tested.
 (It should work with BTRoblox's "Make Group Wall Paged").
-- This does not yet work with Greasemonkey.
+- This userscript is incompatible with Greasemonkey.

-## TODO
-- Make this work with Greasemonkey.